 Other places of interest are the Non-Catholic Cemetery, which is the graves of the English poets Keats and Shelley, as well as Testaccio Pyramid, and Mattatoio Modern Art Museum.

-Located to the South of Testaccio is the Ostiense neighborhood.
-This former industrial district is some distance from the main tourist areas but there are compensations.
+Located to the South of Testaccio is the Ostiense, a former industrial district.
 You will have a half-hour journey into the main Rome attractions each day, but your base offers a real feel of today’s Rome with great street art, vibrant nightlife, and good food.

 Testaccio is a good area to find budget accommodation since it’s a little bit out of the center, prices are a bit lower and you can find some real accommodation bargains.

-Stay in Testaccio if You’re traveling on a budget; you love food; you want great local vibe; this is not your first time;
+Stay in Testaccio if You’re traveling on a budget; you want great local vibe; you’re adventurous couples and food lovers who want to experience Rome like a local;

-Best places to stay in Rome in Testaccio:
+Best places to stay in Rome in Testaccio for first-timers:

 budget ($): Hotel Major Aventinus this hotel is located within walking distance from the Testaccio area, Tiber River, Trastevere area, and Circo Massimo Metro Station.
 All guest rooms have free wifi, a desk, and have private or shared bathroom.